Connecticut Route 104

-Route 104 is a Connecticut state highway in the city of Stamford, starting at from the Bulls Head section of the city then through North Stamford, with the highway ending at New York state line.
+Route 104 is a Connecticut state highway in the city of Stamford, starting from the Bulls Head section of the city then through North Stamford, with the highway ending at New York state line.

 Route description

 Route 104 begins at an intersection with Route 137 in the Bulls Head section of Stamford and heads north, passing by GE Capital, then crossing the Rippowam River, up through North Stamford and onto New York state line.
 About 2.3 mi north of the river, Route 104 crosses under the Merritt Parkway (Route 15) at exit 34 into the North Stamford section of the city.
 After another 3.2 mi, Route 104 crosses over the Mianus River, through the Long Ridge section of the city, as it heads towards the New York state line.
-The road ends in the town of Pound Ridge, New York and continues as Westchester County Road 3.
-Route 104 is known as Long Ridge Road throughout its length and is classified as a principal arterial road, carrying traffic volumes of as much as 30,000 vehicles per day, particularly near the Merritt Parkway interchange.
+The route ends in the town of Pound Ridge, New York and continues as Long Ridge Road.
+Route 104 is known as Long Ridge Road throughout its entire length and is classified as a principal arterial road, carrying traffic volumes of as much as 30,000 vehicles per day, particularly near the Merritt Parkway interchange.
 Route 104 is four lanes wide from Route 137 to Route 15, and two lanes wide north of Route 15.